-Before resetting the SMC, Apple recommends doing the following steps, in the order they are listed:
+Before resetting the SMC, Apple recommends taking the following steps, in the order they are listed:

 - Put your Mac to sleep by choosing Sleep from the Apple menu.
-Wake the computer after it has gone to sleep.
+Wake the computer after goes to sleep.

 - Restart your Mac by choosing Restart from the Apple menu.